carlosvchua/Value-Chain-Network/README.md

 # Value-Chain-Network

 This is an ongoing personal project.
 The aim of this project to visualize global value chains and to model the entire global trade ecosystem.
-I am mainly using the networkD3 package on R.
+I am mainly using the networkD3 package on R. The package is from Christopher Gandrud https://github.com/christophergandrud/networkD3

 The data used is derived from the Asian Development Bank Multi-Regional Input-Output Database.
 This database contains 60 economies and 35 sectors.